Geoscience Education

 My philosophy is intentionally fluid.

-I consciously implement student and peer feedback, self-assessment, and engagement in professional learning communities to evolve with the changing needs of my students.
+I regularly implement student and peer feedback, self-assessment, and engagement in professional learning communities to evolve with the changing needs of my students.

 I thoughtfully refine my teaching strategies to better support the success of my students.